Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 Air Conditioning Basics

-If you're having work done on your air conditioning system you may be like many homeowners out there . . . in the dark.
+If you're having work done on your air conditioning system, you may be like many homeowners out there . . . in the dark.
 Like many specialty areas of service, air conditioning is something that most people know nothing about and therefore feel vulnerable when having service work done.

-The following information will not make you a professional HVAC technician but it can help you to understand some of the basics of air conditioning and somewhat makes sense of what you're being told by your service provider.
+The following information will not make you a professional HVAC technician, but it can help you to understand some of the basics of air conditioning and somewhat makes sense of what you're being told by your service provider.
 The result will be the feeling of confidence that you're not being taken to the cleaners.

-#1 - Regular Maintenance
+1. Regular Maintenance

-The airflow passing through the furnace fan, over the evaporator coil and over the condenser coils plays a major part in this relationship.
-If dirt is building up in these areas, the airflow is then restricted causing higher temperatures and thus resulting is higher pressures.
+The airflow passing through the furnace fan, over the evaporator coil, and over the condenser coils plays a major part in this relationship.
+If dirt is building up in these areas, the airflow is then restricted, causing higher temperatures and thus resulting in higher pressures.
 The end result is the refrigerant running through the system in "states" that aren't intended for the system.